mathieulagrange/doce/manual/tutorial.rst

 The definite plan for a given experiment is only known when the experiment is over.
 It is therefore important to be able to fine tune the plan along with your exploration.

+This is not trivial to achieve as it may lead to inconsistencies in stored metric naming conventions if not properly handled.

-If you are looking for adding another a whole new algorithm or processing step to your experiment, it may be worth considering multiple plans, as described in the dedicated section.
+If you are looking for adding another whole new algorithm or processing step to your experiment, it may be worth considering multiple plans, as described in the dedicated section.

 Adding a modality
 =================

+The addition of a modality is simply done by adding a value to the array.

+Note that order of modalities matters as it will determine the order in which settings are computed.
+This is convenient, because you can assume that when requesting the computation of all steps, the output data of step1 will be available to step2, and so on.

+Important, this assertion no longer holds if parallelization over settings is selected.

 Removing a modality
 ===================